AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

     For the complete list of commands, see [Building and Installing](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#building-and-installing)

-1. [Deploy the archetype to your [!DNL AEM Forms] as a Cloud Service environment](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-project-content-package-structure.html#embeddeds).
+1. [Deploy the archetype to your [!DNL AEM Forms] as a Cloud Service environment](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-project-content-package-structure.html#embeddeds). -->

-Once the archetype is deployed successfully, the Forms portal components become available in your authoring environment.
+After deploying the latest core components to your environment, the Forms portal components becomes accessible in your authoring environment.

 ## Add Search & Lister component to your sites page